 Personal information related to housing placement Does the client use a wheelchair?
-Yes No If yes, please list: Width: Manual or electric: Does the client have a pet? 🔲 Yes 🔲 No Describe disarthage a conjugate animal 2 Type The Does the client have a service animal?
-Tyes No Description of the Control of the Co Does the client smoke?
-Yes No Does the client use medical marijuana? 🔲 Yes 🔲 No Has the client served in the U.S. military with a qualified discharge?
-Yes No Use the disease weeks as a second 2 .
-T. Ven.
-T. No. Has the dient ever been arrested?
-Yes No Kara marks for the second and associated of a size 2.
-E. Van E. Van If yes, was the client charged and convicted of a crime?
-Yes No Is the client a registered sex offender or been convicted of manufacturing methamphetamines? ☐ Yes ☐ No (If yes, no federal subsidies allowable) Will anyone also be living with the slight?
-Ves.
-Will anyone else be living with the client?
-Tes No If yes, select type, and list name and contact information: Family/partner/friend: ☐ Live-in aide: Please describe other relevant personal information related to housing placement:
+Yes No If yes, please list: Width: Manual or electric: Does the client have a pet?
+Yes No Does the client have a service animal?
+Yes No Does the client smoke?
+Yes No Does the client use medical marijuana? 🔲 Yes 🔲 No Has the client served in the U.S. military with a qualified discharge? 🔲 Yes 🔲 No Has the dient ever been arrested? 🔲 Yes 🔲 No If yes, was the client charged and convicted of a crime?
+Yes No Is the client a registered sex offender or been convicted of manufacturing methamphetamines? ☐ Yes ☐ No (If yes, no federal subsidies allowable) Will anyone else be living with the client?
+Yes No If yes, select type, and list name and contact information: Family/partner/friend: Live-inaide: Please describe other relevant personal information related to housing placement:

 Housing history

 Does the client have any rental history? 🔲 Yes 🔲 No

 Has the client ever received subsidized housing from a public housing authority?
 Yes No

 Does the client owe anyone or any public housing authority past-due rent?
-Yes
+Yes No

 Has the client ever been evicted from rental housing?
 Yes No

 If yes, please list dates:

 Transportation information

 Does the client rely on public transportation? 🔲 Yes 🔲 No

 Does the client have a vehicle?
 Yes No

 Describe the client's transportation needs:

 Housing options to review/explore

 Are any of the options below available and appropriate for the individual? 🔲 Yes 🔲 No

 If yes, select all that apply:

 Tenant-based rental assistance:

 Housing choice

 Nonelderly disabled

 Veteran's Assistance Supportive Housing

 Family Unification Program

 □ HOPWA

-□ Other:
+Other:

 Project-based rental subsidy:

 □ HUD 811

 □ HUD 202

 Low-Income Housing Tax Credit

-☐ Other:
+□ Other:

 Continuum of care:

 ☐ Shelter care

-□ HPRP
+☐ HPRP

 Permanent supportive housing

 ☐ Transitional housing

-Other:
+□ Other:

 Department of Commerce subsidized:

 Other HUD or USDA subsidy:

 County/city program:

 Other:

 Documentation available:

 Social Security card Birth certificate

 Background check results Legal resident status

-Proof of income Protective payee
+☐ Proof of income Protective payee

 Documentation of other assets

 Notes:

 Assessment completed by: Position/credentials: Date:

-,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, ,

 Signature: Provider name:

 MININ

 Assessment supervised by (if applicable): Position/credentials: Date:

-Signature: France
+Signature:

-Enrollee consent for services (print name):
+Enrollee consent for services (print name e):

+Please indicate verbal consent in the notes helow if sianature was not attainable e (required if no

-Please indicate verbal consent in the notes t below if signature was not attainable (required if no
+signature) Please indicate verbal consent in the notes below if signature was not attainable (required if no signature)

-signature)

 Enrollee signature: Date:

+Emone organicale.
+Date

 Notes: